mengqian989/vzlib/medinfo2019/README.md

 1,8,0.14,12,kmeans,4,0.2322,0.2340,0.2331,0.2331,0.1334,0.2302,0.4783
 ```

-To see their difference empirically, the following computes Pearson's correlation coefficient between every pair of metrics.
+To see their difference empirically, the following computes Pearson's correlation coefficient between every pair of metrics **by R**, not python.

 ```R
 > cls <- c(ari="numeric", ami="numeric", vd="numeric",v="numeric",fms="numeric")